LE-v150 Extreme powers avalanche protection equipment in Norway

 - Almost no daylight during the winter.

-Powering the equipment required a special solution.
+Powering the equipment off-grid required a special solution.
 Wyssen selected the Leading Edge LE v150 Extreme wind turbine, a vertical turbine that can survive wind speeds of 45m/s (100mph) and sub-zero temperatures.

 “There’s not enough solar irradiation at this latitude during the winter and traditional horizontal turbines weren’t an option, they just wouldn’t survive the harsh conditions” said Benjamin Meier, Chief engineer at Wyssen Avalanche Control.